srgio-es/teamcenter-mcp-server/memory-bank/techContext.md

    - Teamcenter requires session-based authentication
    - Sessions expire after a period of inactivity
    - Re-authentication is needed when sessions expire
+   - Session cookies must be properly managed

 2. **API Structure**:
    - Teamcenter uses a complex SOA API structure
    - Operations are grouped by service and operation names
    - Request/response formats vary by operation
+   - Envelope structure required for all requests

 3. **Performance**:
    - Some Teamcenter operations can be slow for large datasets
    - Search operations may timeout for broad queries
    - Rate limiting may be applied by the Teamcenter server
+   - Response sizes can be large for complex objects

 ### MCP Protocol Constraints